alpsteam/autonomous-labs/lab-2/lab-2.md

 ### Get the code

-Run a `git clone` to get the lab resources and change directory.
+Run a `git clone` inside of the Docker container to get the lab resources and change directory.

 ```
 git clone https://github.com/alpsteam/autonomous-labs.git
 cd autonomous-labs/lab-2/lab-2-resources/
 ```

 ### OCI CLI setup

 We are going to use the OCI CLI to interact with Oracle Cloud.
-In order to link the CLI with your account the `oci_cli_setup.sh` script needs to be run.
+The CLI is already installed within the Docker container, but in order to link the CLI with your account the `oci_cli_setup.sh` script needs to be run.
 Every resource in Oracle Cloud has an `OCID` and we need to find the user OCID as well as the tenancy OCID to continue.

 Copy and save your `user OCID` by navigating to your profile.